groundhog2k/kind-setup/README.md

       This scripts deploys [Headlamp](https://github.com/kubernetes-sigs/headlamp/) as K8s management UI from the original helm chart.

-      Together with the Ingress component from previous step the UI should appear for the local URI [https://headlamp](https://headlamp)
+      Together with the Envoy gateway component from previous step the UI should appear for the local URI [https://headlamp](https://headlamp)

    5. `cluster-system/sealed-secrets/install.sh`